KIZI/InBeat/doc/tutorial-newsrec.md

 - [Invoking recommendation](#recommendation)

 ## Receiving pageviews
-Let us assume, we had three visitors, each viewing one of the two distinct two news articles.
+Let us assume we had three visitors, each viewing one of the two distinct news articles.

 userId | objectId | location | daytime
 --- | --- | --- | ---